luk3skyw4lker/node-ntp-sync/README.md

 ## Client

-To instantiante an NTP Client you just have to require the client class from the module and then instantiate it inside your code.
+To instantiate an NTP Client you just have to require the client class from the module and then instantiate it inside your code.
 To get the time you must use the `syncTime` method.

 ### client.js